A gathering. A writing circle. A community of story keepers and legacy makers …

 Ten years ago I watched my dad fall into a cognitive abyss that erased the comical, slightly eccentric, luminous man I had known all my life.
 Over the course of a decade I watched him shrink.
 Gone were the celebratory meals and the words that accompanied each, “It’s a party!”
 (For my dad, every meal was a party.)
 Gone were the mouthwatering trips to the markets he knew and loved.
 Gone were the stories he would share with anyone who would lend an ear, usually over a beautiful meal.

 Not only did I lose my dad, I lost my story keeper.
-I realized how important it is to gather those stories while they’re still close at hand.
-And that’s what you’ll find when you engage with me in the Luscious Legacy Project.
+I now realize how important it is to gather those stories while they’re still close at hand.
+And that’s what you’ll find when you engage with me in my Luscious Legacy Project: The Art of Reminiscence.

 We’ll tell stories and write ‘snippets’.

 We’ll pick up the phone and have conversations with the story keepers still in our lives.